 24. Are there multiple businesses located at the same address as your business?

 It’s not uncommon that one person may operate multiple businesses from the same address, however, Google sees this as a red flag – especially if you own multiple businesses that are in closely related industries.
-If your businesses are both real registered businesses, you can try to get help from Google by scrolling all the way to the bottom of your Google My Business dashboard and clicking the “Help” link.
+If your businesses are both real registered businesses, you can try to get help from Google by scrolling all the way to the bottom of your Google Business Profile dashboard and clicking the “Help” link.
 If nothing else, you may want to use a suite number for each business, so they appear as separate businesses to Google.
 NOTE – This may not the best or the correct strategy for your specific business(es).

 These are situations that can happen but are rare occurrences.
 If you’re missing reviews on your Google My Business page, one of the reasons above is much more likely to be the reason for your missing Google reviews.

-UPDATE – July 21st – Google announced that a bug did occur with Google My Business reviews disappearing from the local business profiles due to algorithmic updates with Google Maps aimed at removing fake reviews.
+UPDATE – July 21st – Google announced that a bug did occur with Google Business Profile reviews disappearing from the local business profiles due to algorithmic updates with Google Maps aimed at removing fake reviews.

 “In our ongoing efforts to remove fake reviews from Maps, we’ve experienced an increase in reviews being removed from businesses.
 We are inspecting our tools and systems to ensure that any legitimate reviews are reinstated.”